-4. Share the Power Point of the 14 solution ideas listed.
+4. Share the Lesson 9 PowerPoint of Possible Solutions.
 Add any other solutions they came up with.

 Teacher note: This is a great opportunity to connect with local governments if they didn't do so in Understanding Stakeholders, to learn more about support and/or materials.